swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

-We'll see how, perhaps unintuitively, immutable data allows a new library, [Om](http://github.com/swannodette/om), to outperform nearly every existing JavaScript MVC with zero hand optimization from the user.
+We'll see how, perhaps unintuitively, immutable data allows a new library, [Om](http://github.com/swannodette/om), to outperform nearly every existing JavaScript MVC without hand optimization from the user.
 Om itself is built upon the absolutely wonderful [React](http://facebook.github.io/react/) library from Facebook, however our approach allows Om to deliver even better results than